 Predictions from market experts are an interesting occurrence; it seems that most are wrong (especially in 2018,) but these are quickly ignored and replaced with a fresh new set of predictions, often by the same experts that predicted wrong previously.

 So as we begin 2019, thus arises the perfect opportunity for a fresh new round of cryptocurrency predictions.
-The latest batch comes from CNBC who recently compiled the opinions of nine ‘experts’ who have made predictions on what’s going to happen to crypto this year.
+The latest batch comes from CNBC who recently compiled the opinions of nine ‘experts’ who have made predictions on what’s going to happen to Bitcoin and the other top 5 cryptocurrencies this year.

 Will they be right or will they wrong, and does it even matter?